Adrian Majstrovich: Romania (2008)

-Following his season with the Auckland Stars, Majstrovich moved to Romania to play for Tab Baldwin at CS Universitatea Mobitelco Cluj-Napoca.
+Following his season with the Auckland Stars, Majstrovich moved to Romania to play for Tab Baldwin at U-Mobitelco Cluj-Napoca.
 His stint ended in December 2008 after appearing in three league games and two EuroChallenge games.

 SBL and NZNBL (2009–2016)

 In 2009, Majstrovich returned to Perth and joined the Kalamunda Eastern Suns of the State Basketball League.
 He continued on with the Suns in 2010.
 In 2011 and 2012, he played for the Perth Redbacks, and in 2013, he played for the Perry Lakes Hawks.

 For the 2014 season, Majstrovich initially joined the Nelson Giants in New Zealand, but a foot injury ruled him for the duration of the campaign.
-In June 2014, he moved to Kalgoorlie and joined the Goldfields Giants for the rest of the SBL season.
+In June 2014, he moved to Kalgoorlie and joined the Goldfields Giants for the rest of the 2014 SBL season.

 In 2015, Majstrovich returned to New Zealand and helped the Southland Sharks win the NBL championship.

 In 2016, Majstrovich played one final season in the SBL, this time with the Stirling Senators.